Gregor Strasser: Role in the Nazi Party's national organisation

 Between 1928 and 1932, Hitler turned over the NSDAP's national organizational work to Strasser, whose skills were better suited to the task, as Hitler was uninterested in organizational matters and preferred to give his attention to ideological concerns.
 On 18 December 1931, Hitler granted Strasser the rank of SA-Gruppenführer and, in 1932, Strasser also became the editor of several biweekly and monthly Nazi news sheets.
 By June 1932, Strasser was named Reichsorganisationsleiter, and had further centralized the Party's organizational structure under his command.
+Before his resignation, Strasser had built a "party within the party."
+He controlled a massive bureaucratic apparatus based in the Brown House in Munich, commanding a staff of 95 managerial and clerical employees spread over 54 separate rooms.
+His "Reich Organizational Office" functioned as the administrative nerve center of the NSDAP, exercising centralized control over the party's political machinery.
+While Hitler captivated the masses with charismatic rhetoric, Strasser controlled the daily operations and the appointment of functionaries, resulting in a duality of power that increasingly unnerved "Hitler loyalists" such as Joseph Goebbels and Hermann Göring.
 During the course of the reorganizations, Strasser refashioned the NSDAP district boundaries to more closely align with those of the Reichstag and increased the authority of Gauleiters.
 Strasser reorganized both the party's regional structure and its vertical management hierarchy.
 The party became a more centralized organization with extensive propaganda mechanisms.
 In the 1928 general election on 20 May, Strasser was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi deputies to the Reichstag.
 While the NSDAP only received 2.6 percent of the national vote that year, it became the second largest party in the Reichstag by September 1930, securing 18.3 percent of the vote.
 Strasser's organizational strengthening contributed to this success and the Nazis became the largest party in July 1932 with 37.3%.